tnfru/nvim-venv-detector/README.md

 Stop manually configuring Python virtual environments in Neovim. `nvim-venv-detector` is a lightweight, zero-config plugin that automatically finds and activates the correct virtual environment for your projects.

----

-## 💡 Philosophy

-As a software engineer, you jump between multiple projects a day.
-Your editor should adapt to your project, not the other way around.
-Manually setting the Python path for your LSP, linter, and formatters is a tedious distraction that breaks your flow.

-This plugin is built on a simple "fire-and-forget" principle: install it, and it just works.
-It silently scans your project on startup, finds the right `python` executable, and configures Neovim for you.

 ## ✨ Features

 * 🚀 **Zero-Config & Automatic**: Runs on startup without needing any configuration.